andrewmlu/data-sharing-tuor/README.md

 ```
 ./configs                   : Settings for each experiment
 ./datasets                  : Folders with dataset files and functions related to dataset
-./datasets/daset_files      : Folders where dataset files need to be saved
+./datasets/daset_files      : Folders where dataset files need to be download
 ./models                    : Model architectures
 ./results                   : Results are saved in here , this folder will be automatically created
 ./utils                     : Helper functions